comcode-org/binmat_rules/README.md

 If the attacker stack has an attack power equal to or greater than the defender stack, then the following takes place:

-- If a BREAK modifier (>) is not present in the attacker stack:
+- If a BREAK modifier (>) is not present in either stack:
   - Calculate the absolute difference between attack powers, and then add one to it.
 This is the damage value.
-- If a BREAK modifier (>) is present in the attacker stack:
+- If a BREAK modifier (>) is present in either stack:
   - The damage value is the attack power of the attacker stack, or the number of cards in the defender's stack, whichever is greater.

 For every point of damage, discard the most recently played card in the defender's stack to the attacker's discard pile.